aymenbowran/Hello-Planet-Earth/README.md

 ## 🎯 What You Will Find Here

-This portfolio is divided into four key domains of Cloud and DevOps engineering, each with its own detailed `README.md` that explains the contents and purpose:
+This "project" is divided into four key domains of Cloud and DevOps engineering, each with its own detailed `README.md` that explains the contents and purpose:

 | Directory | Core Focus | Key Technologies |
 | :--- | :--- | :--- |